-This type of berries has not only enjoyed popularity in the past centuries but also in this modern age.
-In fact, coming in second only to strawberries, blueberries rank really high on the favorite berry list in the United States.
+This type of berries has not only enjoyed popularity in the past centuries but also this modern age.
+Coming in second only to strawberries, blueberries rank high on the favorite berry list in the United States.

 Good choice too, since they are bursting with all sorts of phytonutrients (chemicals derived from plants that offer health benefits).
-Some of which include: hydroxycinnamic acids, anthocyanins, hydroxybenzoic acids, resveratrol, and flavonols.
+Some of these include hydroxycinnamic acids, anthocyanins, hydroxybenzoic acids, resveratrol, and flavonols.

 No need to learn the names of these phytonutrients by heart, what you do need to know is that they are super anti-inflammatory and antioxidant!
 Something your body will always want more of.

 Here is so more information on why these little berries are so beneficial for you: